 • You must wear the run number on your front, and be clearly visible to race officials at ALL times.
 Folding of race numbers is prohibited.

-• If you enter the transition area or cross the finish line and your number is not clearly visible on your FRONT, you will be receive a 2 minute penalty.
+• If you enter the transition area or cross the finish line and your number is not clearly visible on your FRONT, you will receive a 2-minute penalty.

 • The 2-sided vinyl (adhesive-backed) bike frame number must be attached to the front of the top tube of your bicycle and for security reasons and may not be removed until you leave the leave the transition area.

 • You may not use any chip other than the one that is assigned to you.
 Wearing any other chip could lead to errors in overall timing and your disqualification.